Alert icon Keyboard navigation enabled.

 • Blog

-How a Linux Attacker can Escalate from Low-Level Privileges to Root
+Linux Privilege Escalation: How an Attacker can Escalate from Low-Level Privileges to Root

 In this demo-filled webinar on privilege escalation, I demonstrate how to hack five different Capture the Flag (CTF) Linux virtual machines.
 On each CTF virtual machine, I demonstrate a distinct method of escalating privilege in Linux.
 What makes these demonstrations particularly useful is that they don’t target a vulnerability that’s here today, patched tomorrow.
 An attacker can exploit these machines because of a configuration vulnerability, the likes of which will show up on systems for decades.